eXist-db/exist-markdown/README.md

 npm test
 ```

-This will automatically build and install the library plus a test application into your local eXist, assuming it can be reached on `http://localhost:8080/exist`.
+This will automatically build and install the library into your local eXist, assuming it can be reached on `http://localhost:8080/exist`.
 If this is not the case, edit `.existdb.json` and change the properties for the `localhost` server to match your setup.

 To run tests locally your app needs to be installed in a running exist-db instance at the default port `8080` and with the default dba user `admin` with the default empty password.